Jonas Variakojis: Early life

+Variakojis was born near Rinkuškiai (village), then the Kaunas Governorate, Russian Empire.

 Variakojis finished the Pärnu Gymnasium in 1913 and later studied law at the University of St. Petersburg.

 World War I

 Variakojis finished studying at the Vladimir Military School in 1917 and he was mobilized into the Imperial Russian Army, being sent to the Austrian front on the Eastern Front during World War I.

 Lithuanian Wars of Independence

-In December 1918 he returned to Lithuania and joined the newly organized Lithuanian army, which was preparing to defend Lithuania against the Red Army during the Lithuanian–Soviet War.
+In December 1918, he returned to Lithuania and joined the newly organized Lithuanian army, which was preparing to defend Lithuania against the Red Army during the Lithuanian–Soviet War.
 Variakojis was ordered to organize the Panevėžys Region Defence Unit (Panevėžio srities apsaugos būrys), which later became the 4th Infantry Regiment.
-On February 7, 1919, he led the first Lithuanian battles against the Soviets near Kėdainiai.
+On 7 February 1919, he led the first Lithuanian battles against the Soviets near Kėdainiai.
 The Soviet advance was stopped, preventing them from capturing Lithuania's temporary capital, Kaunas.
 Variakojis with his unit continued to combat the Soviets.
 They were also deployed against Poland during the Polish–Lithuanian War.

 For his distinguished services during the Lithuanian Wars of Independence, he was awarded several military orders, including the Order of the Cross of Vytis.